cpoff/jamdocs2/docs/event-workflow.md

 - Standard date, start/end times, reminder (optional)
 - Add only internal attendees (e.g. committee chair) and no external attendees.
 (External attendees will be added later, after the event is fully produced.)
 - Reserve conference room, or select Virtual
-- Go into Response Options, select Hide Attendee List&dagger; and Allow forwarding.
+- Go into Response Options, select Hide Attendee List&#42; and Allow Forwarding.
 Leave Request Responses unchecked for virtual meetings and checked if we host the meeting at PAG.
 - Send

-&dagger; The Hide Attendee List is only available using Outlook Office 365 (web version).
+&#42; The Hide Attendee List is only available using Outlook in Office 365.
+So you'll need to edit the event using a web browser.

 That creates your new meeting/event without making it visible to the public.
 At this point everything is still private.